saketkc/pysradb/docs/cmdline.rst

       --overwrite BOOLEAN  Overwrite existing file
       -h, --help           Show this message and exit.

-    You can also spec

-    Getting metadata for a SRP id:

 Having obtained the SQLite file, we can now perform all our data/metadata seach